 Q: There are books out there with identical titles to yours, and sometimes very similar author names.
 Are they related to The Gallery of Magick?

 A: Not at all.
 We are aware of another Wealth Magick and a Magickal Seduction that appeared shortly after ours.
 There is also another Magickal Protection and a Words of Power.
 There’s no copyright on titles, but so there’s no confusion, The Gallery versions of these books are Wealth Magick by Damon Brand, Magickal Seduction by Damon Brand, Words of Power by Damon Brand and Magickal Protection by Damon Brand.

 Q: Can I create a course based on your materials?

 A: Anybody can teach magickal methods they understand well, but you are not allowed to claim authorship of the material or include any materials from the books in any course materials, whether they are presented free of charge or commercially.
 It is fine to buy copies of the books to sell on to your students, but no other distribution of text or images is permitted.
 We do not endorse any courses or groups, so please do not claim that we have done so.

 Q: Who writes the FAQs?

-A: The FAQs were originally written by Damon Brand, and from late 2016 they have been updated and written by Adam Blackthorne.
+A: The FAQs were originally written by Damon Brand, and from late 2016 they were been updated and written by Adam Blackthorne.
 Individual book FAQs are updated by Adam Blackthorne with occasional input from the other authors.